KL-HH/linux-course/h5_Alice_and_Bob.md

 I don't know...
 I'll just try and hope it works, if I just continue with the instructions...
 <img width="649" height="194" alt="image" src="https://github.com/user-attachments/assets/c2a71330-3ad9-48dd-98d4-d3b937ad0b7a" />

-I think I already lost what I was doing after hour of solving this...
+After one hour of solving this I already lost what I was doing here...
+Oh jeez...
 But I think now I imported Alice's key.
+I think the problem was with my command that as I was already in the "/alice" directory, I couldn't clal the the "alice/alice.pub .".
 <img width="653" height="285" alt="image" src="https://github.com/user-attachments/assets/baa081bc-367b-428b-8858-06587bf4e812" />

 All right...
 Alice is writing me a message
 <img width="634" height="625" alt="image" src="https://github.com/user-attachments/assets/33704f17-3b91-48d3-b0d2-5dce84be7845" />

 Had a bit of a problem, but managed to restore my message...
+I didn't know how to save the .txt file and I didn't see that the answer was all along in the instructions...
+And then I actually accidentally shut the whole terminal and you can imagine the frustration...
+So I opened it back and got this point where I try to enter the message.txt file back.
+It says there is a recovery, so I recover by pressing 'r' and press enter.
 <img width="657" height="455" alt="image" src="https://github.com/user-attachments/assets/519a7b0f-ae2d-4e40-a972-1f61784f4d87" />

 So, let's send it then..
 The encryption better work...
 For some reason Linkin Park - 'In the End' song started to play in my head...
 I've tried so hard, and got so far...